badges/shields/CONTRIBUTING.md

 Contributing to Shields
 =======================

-Shields is a community project!
-We invite your participation through issues and pull requests.
+Shields is a community project.
+We invite your participation through issues and pull requests!

 Ways you can help